gtsteffaniak/filebrowser/README.md

  simplified ui (without removing features) and more secure and up-to-date build are just a few examples.

-There are a few more changes needed to get it to a stable status where it will only recieve security updates.
-These changes are mentioned above.
-Once this is fully complete, the only updates to th

 ## Look
 <p align="center">
   <img width="500" src="https://github.com/gtsteffaniak/filebrowser/assets/42989099/35cdeb3b-ab79-4b04-8001-8f51f6ea06bb" title="Dark mode">